Sex differences in intelligence: Brain and intelligence

 Differences in brain physiology between sexes do not necessarily relate to differences in intellect.
 Although men have larger brains, men and women have equal IQs.
 For men, the gray matter volume in the frontal and parietal lobes correlates with IQ; for women, the gray matter volume in the frontal lobe and Broca's area (which is used in language processing) correlates with IQ.
 Women have greater cortical thickness, cortical complexity and cortical surface area (controlling for body size) which compensates for smaller brain size.
 Meta-analysis and studies have found that brain size explains 6–12% of variance among individual intelligence and cortical thickness explains 5%.

-Although a meta-analysis of 148 samples from over 8000 participants reported a weak correlation between brain size and IQ, no difference in IQ was observed comparing women to men, and the researchers concluded that "it is not warranted to interpret brain size as an isomorphic proxy of human intelligence differences."
+Although a meta-analysis of 148 samples from over 8000 participants reported a weak correlation between brain size and IQ, men and women did not differ in IQ, and the researchers concluded that "it is not warranted to interpret brain size as an isomorphic proxy of human intelligence differences."
 Brain volume contributes little to IQ test performance.
 Outside of comparing intelligence levels of the sexes, brain size is only one of numerous factors that influence intelligence, alongside white matter integrity, overall developmental stability, parieto-frontal neuronal networks, neuronal efficiency, and cortical gyrification.
 Brain structural integrity seems to be more important as a biological basis.

+In 2021, Lise Eliot et al found no difference in overall male/female abilities in verbal, spatial or emotion processing.